-During the current fiscal year, the unrestricted net position increased by \$4,110,684 to approximately \$37.0 million from 2015.
-The Authority did not appropriate any of this for spending as part of the fiscal year 2017 budget.
+During the current fiscal year, the unrestricted net position increased by \$4,429,698 from 2016, to approximately \$41.4 million.
+The Authority appropriated \$2 million of this for spending as part of the fiscal year 2018 capital budget.

 The JCSA's budget consists of five separate funds: Administration, Water, Sewer, Capital Improvements Program and Debt Service.
-The Administration fund gets allocated 42% to the Water fund and 58% to the Sewer fund.
+The Administration fund is allocated 50% to the Water Fund and 50% to the Sewer Fund.
 For financial reporting purposes, the Capital Improvements Program and Debt Service funds are allocated between the Water and Sewer funds as applicable.
-The fiscal year 2017 budget reflects service rates and charges recommended by the comprehensive water and sewer rate study conducted in fiscal year 2015.